Soil Testing with ARL

-Anion storage capacity - Also referred to as the phosphate retention test, this measures the ability of the soil to store phosphate and sulphate.
-Soils with higher anion storage capacities will require larger amounts of fertiliser phosphate and sulphate to raise soil test levels or to overcome deficiencies.
+Anion storage capacity - (also referred to as the phosphate retention test) - Measures the ability of the soil to store phosphate and sulphate.
+Soils with higher anion storage capacities will require.
+Larger amounts of fertiliser phosphate and sulphate to raise soil test levels or to overcome deficiencies.
 Recommended once for each block or paddock.

 Reserve Potassium (TBK) - Measures the amount of reserve potassium available in some soils.
 Recommended every three to five years on sedimentary soils only.

-Anaerobic mineralisable nitrogen - Also referred to as the available nitrogen test, this estimates the likely mineralisation of organic nitrogen providing an estimate of soil nitrogen supply.
+Anaerobic mineralisable nitrogen (also referred to as the available nitrogen test) - Estimates the likely mineralisation of organic nitrogen providing an estimate of soil nitrogen supply.
 Recommended where land is to be cultivated and cropped.

 Exchangeable aluminium - One reason for poor plant growth in New Zealand on acid soils (those soils where pH< 5.6) can be aluminium toxicity.
 This test measures the exchangeable aluminium and confirms toxicity problems.